SuperTux/supertux/README.md

 Konqueror or Nautilus) as opposed to many other Linux games.

-Options can be reached from the menu, so you don't need to specify arguments, but if you want, type 'supertux2 --help' to check the ones that are available.
+Options can be reached from the menu, so you don't need to specify arguments, but if you want, type `supertux2 --help` to check the ones that are available.
 Also, notice that SuperTux saves the options, so it's often enough to specify them once.
-For example, fullscreen mode causes problems on some setups, so just run 'supertux2 --window' and you should be set.
+For example, fullscreen mode causes problems on some setups, so just run `supertux2 --window` and you should be set.

 The game uses OpenGL to render the graphics.
 You will either need a